mdang/ga-lessons/aws-alexa/README.md

 ## Obtaining the Data

-Before we start writing any code, let's look at the API URL for getting a random Wikipedia article and the format of responses:
+Before we start writing any code, let's look at the API endpoint for getting a random Wikipedia article and the response format:

 > https://en.wikipedia.org/w/api.php?format=json&action=query&generator=random&grnnamespace=0&prop=extracts